Multi Masking Skincare for Adult Acne

 Inflamed Breakouts - Salicylic Acid with Anti-Inflammatories

-Dry Patches - This build-able lotion.
+Dry Patches - This buildable lotion.

 And remember, exfoliation suited to your skin type makes masks work better !